winduum/winduum-docs/docs/docs/utilities/animation.md

 # Animation
 Provides a new TailwindCSS utility class `animation-` for `animation-name` property.

-You should use this together with [Keyframes](/docs/layout/keyframes) and `animate` utility class to run the animation.
+You should use this together with [Keyframes](/docs/layout/keyframes) and `animate` utility class to run the animation or use your own animation styles.

 You can add more in the `tailwind.config.js`, see [Config](/docs/config#animations) for more info.